zeroknowledgediscovery/zedwiki/notes/PPV bound.md

 # IPF

 IPF has a prevalence of ~ 0.0005.
 Thus, any screening will necessarily have high false positives.
-Note that:
+Note that (s is sensitivity, c is specificity, and p is prevalence)

 $$PPV = \frac{s}{s+ (\frac{1}{p}-1)(1-c)} $$